j-ros/sql_da/Lesson1/lesson1.md

 ### LIKE operator:
 Use the accounts table to find
 1) All the companies whose names start with 'C'.
-2) All companies whose names contain the string 'one' somewhere in the name.
-3) All companies whose names end with 's'.

-1)

 ```sql
 SELECT name